wp-plugins/flyzoo/readme.txt

 = What if can't verify my website? =

-Please check that your chat widget is on the home page (root) of your site, that your site is reachable and NOT in maintenance mode.
+Please check that your chat widget is on the home page (root) of your site, that the site is reachable and NOT in maintenance mode.
 Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you to fix verification issues.